pingcap/docs/dm/dm-ddl-compatible.md

 ## Shard merge migration tasks

-When using the pessimistic mode and optimistic mode for shard merge migration, the behavior of DDL replication is different.
+When DM merges and migrates tables in pessimistic or optimistic mode, the behavior of DDL replication is different from that in other scenarios.
 For details, refer to [Pessimistic Mode](/dm/feature-shard-merge-pessimistic.md) and [Optimistic Mode](/dm/feature-shard-merge-optimistic.md).

 ## Online DDL